 This 6 month program aims to develop current and future leaders for the fire district.
-The program focuses on understanding leadership & motivation of members, small group dynamics, HR & legal Issues and personnel development.
+The program focuses on understanding leadership & motivation of members, small group dynamics, HR & legal issues and personnel development.

 This 6 month program provides education and experience to aid members in commanding the first ten minutes of several different types of incidents.

-The Fire District responds to a variety of fire related incidents.
+The Fire istrict responds to a variety of fire related incidents.
 Most notably, our volunteers extinguish an average of 15 structure fires each year.
 Additionally, the department responds to numerous wildfires throughout the year.
 The peak wildfire season in Boone County is typically February-April and September-October.

 The vast majority of incident responses within the county are emergency medical responses.
 We respond to provide initial care and assessment because often times our stations are closer to the incident than the responding ambulances.
 Firefighters within the organization complete an EMT-Basic program upon entry into the department to prepare them for this role.